How to Remove Fake Google Reviews

 Examples include:

-• Fabricated negative reviews from someone who was never a customer
+• Fake negative reviews from someone who was never a customer

-• Reviews posted by competitors (conflict of interest)
+• Reviews posted by competitors (for the purpose of sabotage)

 • Spam or bot-generated reviews